 The simple answer is yes.

-Search engines still exist.
+Google or other engines other still exist.

 More people are using search engines to find content than ever before.